mmraz/AdventOfCode2018/README.md

 ./part2.rb | aoc submit -d ## -l 2
 aoc leaderboard
 ```
-Perl is the langiage used for most solutions and may use some CPAN library modules.
+Perl is the language used for most solutions and may use some CPAN library modules.
 The module list to install in order to be able to run all solutions is:

 ```
 List::Util